 - Wentzville School District

-Wentzville School District would like to express its appreciation to the voters who continue to support the WSD and who made North Point Middle School possible.
-We’d also like to recognize all of the hard work of the District and building leadership; District facilities, maintenance and custodial teams; the Board of Education; Wright Construction Services, Inc.; Hoener Associates, Inc.; and the City of Wentzville.
+The Wentzville School District thanks you for your continued support of the WSD.
+District taxpayer dollars helped make the Timberland High School's Culinary Arts classroom renovation possible.
+We’d also like to recognize all of the hard work of the District and Timberland leadership; District facilities, maintenance, and custodial teams; the Board of Education; Aspire Construction; Hoener Associates, Inc.; and the City of Wentzville.